rust-unofficial/too-many-lists/src/fourth-peek.md

 I'm sure someone somewhere is really excited because *monads* or whatever but I don't care about any of that.
-Also I don't think it's a proper monad since there's no None-like case.
-But I digress.
+Also I don't think it's a proper monad since there's no None-like case, but I digress.

 It's cool and that's all that matters to me. *I need this*.